IntelPython/dpctl/docs/doc_sources/api_reference/dpctl/memory.rst

     * - ``"shared"``
       - Allocations in device memory accessible by both the host and the device
     * - ``"host"``
-      - Allocations in host memory accessiblle by both the host and the device
+      - Allocations in host memory accessible by both the host and the device

 .. py:module:: dpctl.memory